How Ideas Become Law

 For reference assistance, questions about the legislature, legislative process, or other government agencies, please email firstname.lastname@example.org, or call 1-800-332-2313.

-The path of a bill, from the time it is just an idea to the time it arrives at the Governor’s desk for approval, is paved with many detours.
-In order for a bill to become law, it must be passed by both houses in the identical form.
+The path of a Law, from the time it is just an idea to the time it arrives at the Governor’s desk for approval, is paved with many detours.
+In order for an idea (in the form of a Bill) to become law, it must be passed by both houses in the identical form.
 This is achieved through the following step-by-step process, using the House of Representatives, for example, as the house of origin.

-- An idea to change, amend, or create a new law is presented to a Representative.
+- An idea to change, amend, or create a new law is presented by a concerned citizen or group to a Representative.

 - The Representative decides to sponsor the bill and introduce it to the House of Representatives, and requests that the attorneys in the Legislative Counsel’s office draft the bill in the proper legal language.